-Even though marijuana continues to grow acceptance through the country, the state of Texas has clear restrictions against its possession.
-If you are facing a marijuana charge, you need to seek a legal counsel that has credibility in working with marijuana possession clients in the past.
+Even though marijuana continues to gain acceptance throughout the country, the state of Texas has clear restrictions against its possession.
+If you are facing a marijuana charge, you need legal counsel that has credibility in working with marijuana possession clients in the past.
 Only their experience and skill can help combat this charge and possible imprisonment.
-If you face a charge for felony possession of marijuana, then let The Gonzalez Law Group, PLLC work in your favor.
-The Gonzalez Law Group, PLLC has many years of experience working with clients who’ve face gruesome marijuana possession charges.
+If you face a charge for felony possession of marijuana, then let our firm work in your favor.
+The Gonzalez Law Group has many years of experience working with clients who’ve faced severe marijuana possession charges.

-The Gonzalez Law Group, PLLC works with diligence on their cases and keeps a line of open communication with their clients.
+Our Houston attorneys work with diligence on their cases and keep a line of open communication with their clients.
 Call (832) 530-4070 to schedule a free consultation with no strings attached.

 Felony Possession of Marijuana Overview

 Felony possession of marijuana is a serious drug-related charge in any state, but Texas is especially harsh.
 Depending on the particulars of any given case, defendants might be facing an enhanced form of their charge.
 For example, if arrested while within 1000 ft (or 300 ft in some instances) of a drug-free zone, one can be accused of a more severe version of the drug-related charge.
 For possession of marijuana, this means a mandatory increase in the length of sentencing by 5 years as well as the doubling of any levied fines.